aku2000/AMAZONA-/README.md

 # AMAZONA-
-Building an ECommerce website like Amazon along with payment gateway(Paypal) using the MERN stack.
+Building an E-commerce website like Amazon along with payment gateway(Paypal) using the MERN stack.

 -> Web-Design using HTML5,CSS,Flexbox etc.